 If you have been discriminated against or terminated due to a pregnancy or maternity leave, you may have a legal remedy available to you.
-Contact Monkhouse Law today for a free consultation and see how an Employment Lawyer can assist
+Contact Monkhouse Law today for a free consultation to see how an Employment Lawyer can assist you.

 Advice for Employers

-If you are facing issues with an employee whom is pregnant or on a maternity leave, it is important to use caution before jumping to termination, and to ensure that your actions are compliant with human rights legislation.
+If you are facing issues with an employee who is pregnant or on maternity leave, it is important to use caution before jumping to termination and to ensure that your actions are compliant with human rights legislation.
 If you are unsure as to what your obligations are, or how to proceed, contact Monkhouse Law today for a free consultation.